rocketeerbkw/FurryDigital/README.md

 ## Overview

-**FloofClub** is the flagship web application for the FloofClub web site.
+**FurryDigital** is the flagship web application for the FurryDigital web site.
 It is built on the solid foundation of the [FAOpen](https://github.com/SlvrEagle23/FAOpen) project, with a number of improvements and unique branding.

 The application is built on the following technologies: